quantified-uncertainty/metaforecast/README.md

 ### 3. Actually run

-After installing and building (`npm run build`) the application, `npm run cli` starts a local CLI which presents the user with choices.
-If you would like to skip that step, use the option name instead, e.g., `npm run cli wildeford`.
+After installing and building (`pnpm run build`) the application, `pnpm run cli` starts a local CLI which presents the user with choices.
+If you would like to skip that step, use the option name instead, e.g., `pnpm run cli wildeford`.

 ![](./public/screenshot-cli.png)